Looking for the best snorkeling in Playa del Carmen Mexico? You’ve come to the right guide!

 What’s included in snorkeling tours?

-There’s a range of snorkeling tours but most will include roundtrip transportation with hotel pickup, boat transfers, snorkeling gear, life jackets, snacks and beverages.
+There’s a range of snorkeling tours available but most will include roundtrip transportation with hotel pickup, boat transfers, snorkeling gear, life jackets, snacks and beverages.

 Some of the higher end tours might also include professional photos, full meals, and some alcoholic beverages.